 - Low energy costs: Avoid paying for gasoline.
 Your energy costs will be on your electricity bill, but you can charge in the evening at off-peak times or for FREE at many public chargers.
 As carbon taxes are levied on gasoline, you should be ahead in the long run.
 If you want the re-assurance of having gasoline back-up, you can purchase a Plug-in Hybrid Electric Vehicle (PHEV) that runs mostly on electric, but has a gas tank back-up for extra range, just in case.

 - Low maintenance: EVs do not have internal combustion engines which require maintenance to the numerous moving parts – electric motors are much simpler systems.
 No more oil changes.
 No muffler systems to replace.
 No starter motors to replace (which can suddenly die in gas-powered cars and leave you calling for a tow truck).
 Usually no radiators, water pumps, or coolant hoses and fluids to worry about (which can suddenly overheat or spring a leak and leave you stranded on the side of the road).
 Usually no complex transmission systems.
+EVs and hybrids use regenerative braking systems to recover energy when stopping and using it to recharge the battery; this also has the added benefit of often greatly prolonging brake life since the brake pads don't have to work as hard, which can further reduce maintenance costs on your the vehicle.

 - Often cheaper: Take advantage of government incentives offered to purchase EVs and home charging systems.
 With incentives offered and lower operating costs mentioned above, the overall life-cycle cost of an EV is now often cheaper than that of a traditional gasoline car.